nb3004/letterbomb/README.md

 ~~~

 Letterbomb includes a collection of default templates, or,
-if you'd like, use additional ones or override the
+if you'd like, add additional ones to override the
 defaults.
 Just specify a directory containing user
 templates: